mmzdouc/fermo_docs/docs/modules/phenotype.quant-concentr.md

 ## Description

-The “quantitative-concentration” module takes phenotype/bioactivity data where samples are specified at the minimum inhibitory concentration (concentration/dilution at which a phenotypic signal was still observed).
+The “quantitative-concentration” module takes phenotype/bioactivity data, with the minimum inhibitory concentration per sample specified (concentration/dilution at which a phenotypic signal was still observed).
 Samples inactive at any concentration are specified with zero.
 The algorithm works as follows:

-- Duplicate measurements per sample are summarized with a user-specified algorithm (mean or median)
+- Duplicate measurements per sample are summarized with a user-specified algorithm (mean or median).
 - For each feature occurring in more than two active samples, the area per sample and the concentration measurement per sample are extracted.
-- The concentration are converted to their reciprocals (1 / measurement) or left at zero if the concentration was zero
+- The concentration are converted to their reciprocals (1 / measurement) or left at zero if the concentration was zero.
-- Both areas and reciprocals of concentration are z-transformed
+- Both areas and reciprocals of concentration are z-transformed.
-- The transformed areas and percentages are correlated using the Pearson correlation
+- The transformed areas and percentages are correlated using the Pearson correlation.
-- The resulting p-value is corrected for multiple hypothesis testing using the Bonferroni-method (p-value * number of tested features)
+- The resulting p-value is corrected for multiple hypothesis testing using the Bonferroni-method (p-value * number of tested features).
-- If both correlation coefficient and p-value meet a user-specified cutoff, the phenotype information is assigned and the tested feature is considered bioactivity-associated
+- If both correlation coefficient and p-value meet a user-specified cutoff, the phenotype information is assigned and the tested feature is considered bioactivity-associated.

 ## Parameters